sgc-2924/TSF-GRIP-TASK/README.md

 # TSF-GRIP-TASK
-Source codes for the sparks foundation internship program.
+Source codes for the sparks foundation Data Science and Business Analytics internship program.